StratifyLabs/StratifyBlog/content/device/2020-12-23-What-is-Embedded-Cpp.md

 One reason narrowing C++ down is useful is that most embedded engineers are hardware/software experts that simply don't have the bandwidth to understand everything the C++ language can do.
 So focusing on the parts of C++ that are easy-to-learn if you know C (which all embedded engineers do) and provide substantial benefits over C can create a big jump in software quality.

-Embedded C++ is, then, a narrowed down use case of C++ targeting embedded systems.
+Embedded C++ is, then, a narrowed-down use case of C++ targeting embedded systems.
 The ultimate practical use is then "implementation-defined".

 ## Embedded C++ per Stratify Labs